| Korolev's R-7 "Semiorka"

 In view of the success of Sputnik and the failure of Vanguard, Von Braun's launch plan was given the go-ahead, and on January 31, 1958, it orbited the first successful US satellite, Explorer 1 (launch picture on right).
 Aboard it was Van Allen's Geiger counter, and a similar spacecraft, Explorer 3, followed it in March (Explorer 2 failed).

 Van Allen had planned to observe the cosmic radiation, high-speed ions (atoms stripped of electrons) from the distant universe.
-In particular, it sought to measure the flow of cosmic ray ions of the lowest energies, which are completely absorbed by the atmosphere and therefore cannot be studied from the ground (the recent Sampex mission studied such particles, with much better instruments).
+In particular, it sought to measure the flow of cosmic ray ions of the lowest energies, which are completely absorbed by the atmosphere and therefore cannot be studied from the ground (later Sampex mission studied such particles, with much better instruments).
 Unlike the orbits of the Sputniks, that of Explorer 1 was quite elliptic, rising to altitudes above 2000 km.

 At the higher altitudes, strangely, the rate of cosmic ray particles recorded by the Geiger counter dropped to zero.
 The reason was found by Explorer 3, which showed that at the higher elevation the actual radiation was so high that the instrument became overloaded.
 This way was discovered the belt of "trapped radiation" (that is, of trapped ions and electrons) extending around the Earth, held by the Earth's magnetic field.